amitmurthy/ClusterDicts.jl/README.md

 If two tasks try to set `d[k] = v1` and ``d[k] = v2` at the same time, there is no guarantee the value will be either all `v1` or all `v2` on all workers.

-- More `Associative` related methods supported.
+- More `Associative` functions to be implemented.

 - Handle worker exits : Resiliency in the event of workers exiting has to be handled.